De casibus virorum illustrium: Purpose

 Boccaccio's perspective focuses on the disastro awaiting all who are too favoured by luck and on the inevitable catastrophes awaiting those with great fortune.
 He offers a moral commentary on overcoming misfortune by adhering to virtue through a moral God's world.
 Here the monastic chronicle tradition combines with the classical ideas of Senecan tragedy.

 Content

 De casibus stems from the tradition of exemplary literature works about famous people.
 It showed with the lives of these people that it was not only biographies, but also snapshots of their moral virtues.
 Boccaccio relates biographies of famous people who were at the height of happiness and fell to misfortune when they least expected it.
 This sad event is sometimes referred to as a "de casibus tragedy" after this work.
 William Shakespeare created characters based on this phenomenon, as did Christopher Marlowe.

 Lives recounted

 In order, directly translated from Latin.

+Only the historical figures whose names feature in chapter titles (i.e., whose lives are recounted more at length) are reported; the total number is far greater.